fj-gruenewald/pathfinding-algorithms-in-unity/README.md

 ## Installation and Usage

-The [User Manual](https://github.com/fj-gruenewald/pathfinding-algorithms-in-unity/wiki/User-Manual) has detailed Information on how the
+The [User Manual](https://github.com/fj-gruenewald/pathfinding-algorithms-in-unity/wiki/User-Manual) has detailed Information on how to use the Application.
-Application works.

 <!-- ROADMAP -->
 ## Roadmap